DeFiCh/defichain.com/content/white-paper.en.md

 ### Token Issuance Schedule via Staking

-The DeFi Blockchain is initially launched with a 200 DFI block reward, of which 10% goes to the community fund.
+DeFiChain is initially launched with a 200 DFI block reward, of which 10% goes to the community fund.
 The Foundation pledges to guarantee this 200 DFI block reward for at least 1,050,000 blocks since the the first genesis block, so approximately 1 year.

 Subsequently, block rewards will be adjusted through governance vote.
 The Foundation also further pledges that there will never be more than 1,200,000,000 (1.2 billion) DFI in circulation, unless until the DAO governance votes to change this limit.
 Therefore DFI is a deflationary utility token.